-Spring Bay Seafoods’ award winning mussels are the popular choice from fine dining to simple home cooked meals.
-Spring Bay Mussels are highly sought after by mussel lovers for their plump meaty texture and sweet flavour.
+Spring Bay Seafoods’ award winning Australian Blue mussels are the popular choice from fine dining to simple home cooked meals.
+Our mussels are highly sought after by mussel lovers for their plump meaty texture and sweet flavour.

 1kg Live Mussel Pouch

 Peters Fish Market

 Darwin Fish Market

 Cygnet Garden Larder